 Sales levels for the components segment are dependent upon new railcar and smart utility production levels in the U.S., as well as general U.S. industrial production levels.
-Railcar production declined significantly in 2016 and management believes this decline will persist into 2017 as part of a cyclical decline.
-Management believes the demand for smart meter assemblies for the electric utility industry will remain at current levels and U.S. GDP and industrial production will grow modestly.
-However, if the North American rail industry declines more rapidly or smart meter assemblies are weaker than anticipated, customers in-source production, and/or U.S. GDP is flat or shrinks, there could be reduced demand for the components segment's products, which would have a material negative impact on the components segment's net sales and/or income from continuing operations.
+Railcar production declined in 2017 and management believes this decline will persist into 2018 as part of a cyclical decline.
+Management believes U.S. GDP and industrial production will grow modestly.
+However, if the North American rail industry declines more rapidly than anticipated, customers in-source production, and/or U.S. GDP is flat or shrinks, there could be reduced demand for the components segment's products, which would have a material negative impact on the components segment's net sales and/or income from continuing operations.